 “No, you really can’t.
 Everyone looks to see what everyone’s wearing.
 They’ll remember,” she said ominously.
 “And what if you end up in Drew Altizer?”

->

-> Ending up in Drew Altizer is the least of my worries.
+Ending up in Drew Altizer is the least of my worries.
 Drew Altizer is the photographer who sends his crew to 99 percent of all social events in San Francisco.
-His photographers swarm around all parties big and small, snapping away, and in a very gracious way, take pictures of the nobodies like me just as much as the local big wigs.
+His photographers swarm around all parties big and small, snapping away, and in a very gracious way, take pictures of the nobodies like me in between glamor shots of the local big wigs.

->

-> The next morning, all the party-goers run to his website to see if their pictures made the site.
+The next morning, all the party-goers run to his website to see if their pictures made the site.

 If you’re the upper crust or if your dress has a name, its own wing of the house and a perfume named after it, you get on the featured photos batch, and your photo has you identified by name.
 The rest of us are among the two- to- three thousand photos of also attendeds, the people who buy their dresses off the rack and who get to keep their jewelry after the party because you got it at Charming Charlie’s.
 We are identified not by name but by a public query not unlike a milk carton kid or those unidentified corpse photos at the police station.
 In Drew Altizer, when we finally do show up, my husband and I are WHO AM I and WHO AM I.

 And it’s not like I haven’t answered the question.
 I send Drew a friendly answer.
 A lot.
 But I still don’t stand out enough to get my name remembered.
 I would have to compete with the women who dress for it.
 I’ve decided that in order to make a name for myself, I’m going to have to lose 120 pounds and wear a dress made of a semi-precious metal or Froot Loops.

 So re-wearing a gown I’ve worn before is not going to push me any further down on the society rankings.
 For that to happen, I’d have to go for the shock value.

 * ~ * ~ * ~ * ~ *